lfelipem/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
 All five images were classified correctly because they were clear and front images of the signs, there was no problem.
 If the images had less definition, the neural network would probably have a lower hit level.
+The acuracy of the new images is better than those of the test set.
+This may have occurred because the new images were a very small set of data, where all the images were accurate.
+If the set of new images were larger, possibly their propability for correctness would be closer to that of the test set.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)